-Please join us on a series of walking tours
+Please join us on a series of walking tours around Glebe and Forest Lodge

 Glebe is a great place to walk, with heritage streetscapes, significant historical buildings, the foreshore walk, parklands and a rich social and industrial history.
 Its proximity to Chippendale, Pyrmont, Annandale, Camperdown, and several university campuses provide ample scope for discovery.